 Purposes of Processing

-Generally, laser material processing is based on some kind of interaction of laser light (or more generally laser radiation) with some kind of usually solid material.
+Generally, laser material processing is based on some kind of interaction of laser light (or more generally laser radiation) with some usually solid material.
 Such interactions can be utilized for many different purposes:

 - Laser machining utilizes subtractive processes, i.e., the controlled removal of material in order to modify the shape of parts or to separate parts.
 Examples are laser cutting, drilling and milling.